 First, please understand the bird doesn’t know the difference in the tops parrot cages.
 Birds like to be up high and will go to the top of the cage regardless.
 Playtops are really more of a convenience for you than the bird.
 Dometop , Victorian (or Napoleon) top cages fall under the category of dome top bird cages but may offer doors that open on the top of the cage providing birds with an exit other than the main front door.
 Some of these cages may simply have a curved roof that is fixed shut

 A playtop parrot cage will have at the very least a perch and food dishes on the top of the cage, some offer toys hooks.
 It will also have a tray under the play area, which would be the roof of the cage.
 Lined with newspaper, the top of the cage will remain clean as well as the interior.
 The tray will restrict light coming through the top of the cage so many parrot owners will choose to remove the top refuse tray and deal with the poop on the roof bars but allow the bird to enjoy natural (or artificial) light.

 The biggest issue is where will your bird perch when not in the cage?
-If the cage is in a social area of your home, where all the activity is happening – TV, meals and so forth, a play top cage is ideal.
-When the bird is out, he or she climbs to the top and enjoy human interaction.
-If the cage acts more as a place to sleep, you may want to consider a dome top giving the bird more “headroom” in the cage. then introduce a parrot play stand so the bird has a place to perch when not on it’s cage
+If the cage is in a social area of your home, where all the activity is happening – TV, meals and so forth, a play-top cage is ideal.
+When the bird is out, he or she climbs to the top and enjoys human interaction.
+If the cage acts more as a place to sleep, you may want to consider a dome top giving the bird more “headroom” in the cage. then introduce a parrot play stand so the bird has a place to perch when not on its cage

 In conclusion, the choice between Play Top Cages and Dome Top Cages is a matter of aesthetics and practicality.